GildedBirch/trappist-1-public/Trappist-1-GDD.md

   	- Parts player wants might be where enemys weakpoint is making player to take out enemies with different methods
 - While readying weapon, player cannot turn but can aim freely on screen
 	- Players headgear has aim assistance fuction that enables free targeting
+ 	- Enables easier aiming to different areas without having to look up or down
  	- Normal aiming is boring, so let's try something new
 	- ![Free aiming](free_aim.gif)
 - Limited inventory space